 1. Completed application for admission and nonrefundable $40 application fee

-A personal admission adviser will be assigned to you to help you complete your file.
+After completing your online application, a personal admission adviser will be assigned to you to help you complete your file.
 All admission requirements can be sent digitally or electronically to your adviser.

 2. A diploma from a U.S. high school or equivalent program